koulanurag/mmn/README.md

 # Introduction
 In this document, a step by step manual on how to work with the *LEARNING FINITE STATE REPRESENTATIONS OF RECURRENT POLICY NETWORKS*'s code is described.
-A simple environment such as TomitaB has been used as a toy example, but the main procedure would be the same with different environments, such as GoldRush, Pong etc.
+The procedure would be the same in different environments.

 ### Step 0 - Generate training data
 In this step, the trajectory data will be created.
 The data model will be saved in the folder named after the environment in this directory: <br/>`results/Atari/**ENVIRONMENT**/trajectories_data.p`